-- You should start searching for an internship at least 3-6 months in advance, and at least 6 months in advance if you plan to do your internship abroad. - Before looking for potential internships, ask yourself what you would like to learn during your internship, ask fellow students about their internship experiences, ask lecturers and education/internship coordinators for contacts, read professional journals, or search the internet to find names of possible internship providers.
-The study advisor and student career services also receive vacancies for internships.
-On the WU-website, you can find several databases with internship opportunities.

-Student Career Services also receive vacancies for internships.
-There are several other websites that may help you finding internship opportunities (see Appendix V).
+- You should start searching for an internship at least 3-6 months in advance, and at least 6 months in advance if you plan to do your internship abroad. - Before looking for potential internships, ask yourself what you would like to learn during your internship, ask fellow students about their internship experiences, ask lecturers and education/internship coordinators for contacts, read professional journals, etc. - Discuss the planning of your MSc programme, including your internship, with your study adviser - Check which chair groups are allowed to supervise your internship.
+Check out the procedures for the relevant chair groups for contacting the internship coordinator or check the information on their website, Brightspace, etc. Make sure that you know how the relevant chair group arranges internships. - Some chair groups offer opportunities on their Brightspace site for internships. - Some chair groups advertise internship opportunities at the thesis database at WUwebsite (currently this is the TIP database: tip.wur.nl; an alternative is under construction) - Student Career Services also receive vacancies for internships.
+There are several other websites that may help you finding internship opportunities (see Appendix VI).